eclectic-kitty/notes/Final - Married in Mount Airy - Track-by-Track.md

 O Lord, please don’t give him those wings
 You know how reckless he can be sometimes
-And o I swear doesn’t mean it when he says
+And o I swear he doesn’t mean it when he says
 He don’t care if he lives or dies

 And I’m not sure if you can hear this, but I read